bradcypert/shush/README.md

 }
 ```

-Shush is built ontop of Gitleak's detection engine so it supports all the same secrets and keys that gitleaks does.
+Shush is built ontop of [Gitleak's detection engine](https://gitleaks.io/) so it supports all the same secrets and keys that gitleaks does.
 However, we also support generic passwords and generic secrets using regex matches.
-If you want to disable these, you can do so with a flag: `--showSecrets=true` or `--showPasswords=true`.
+If you'd like to disable these, you can do so with a flag: `--showSecrets=true` or `--showPasswords=true`, however, the Gitleaks matches will stay on.

 ```bash
 shush < hosts.yml